 Virtual Reality is Going to Be Used More Than Ever

 VR can be used for more than just gaming.
 Companies are now using VR experiences to drive deeper conversations with customers.
 People are starting to see more experimentation with VR and AR, but as far as where it goes, it's still up in the air.
 This could be the next great way to provide valuable and memorable experiences to customers, or it could just be an expensive fad that ends up not providing the proper return-on-investment.
 It’s anybody’s guess at this point, and that’s what’s so fun about it!

 The big determining factor of success is whether businesses will be able to demonstrate their product and services better using VR or not?
 If exhibitors can afford to create VR experiences and find a way to give people a positive and memorable involvement with their product then this could be a hit!
 However, if businesses lose sight of the purpose and focus on creating social buzz, it could be an expensive failure.
 Here's an example of using VR the right way at an event: Let's say a tourism company uses a VR headset to take booth visitors directly to their hottest destination spots, giving them a first-hand look at what that trip would be like if they purchased a travel package.
 VR has a lot of potential but even still, only 20% of marketers believe that virtual and augmented reality will impact events more than other factors (Bizzabo).
-In 2019, people should keep an eye on VR throughout the year to see how it’s used by numerous businesses and how it develops over time.
+People should keep an eye on VR to see how it’s used by numerous businesses and how it develops over time.

 Small Events Are On the Rise